 Nina earned her degree in Religious Studies and the Aesthetics of Movement.
 She has devoted her career to developing theater that addresses the complex relationship between body, intellect, and spirit.
 Her original works, performed in prestigious venues in the US, South America, Europe and Asia have won awards for playwriting, innovative design, and new theater including seven Bay Area Theater Critics’ Awards.
 Wise is the recipient of multiple NEA and Marin Arts Council Fellowships.
 She has been the Artistic Director of Motion since 1987.

-Director of Morrison Planetarium, San Francisco
+Director of Morrison Planetarium, at California Academy of Sciences, San Francisco

 Under Ryan’s passionate leadership, the new immersive theater at Morrison is inspiring millions of visitors to ponder their place in the Universe.